These Marketing Metrics Can Help Optimize Your Next Campaign

 By tracking ad campaign costs and results, you can establish what your ad campaign ROI is and verify how much budget should be allocated to future ad campaigns.
 Making this more granular by tracking results on specific platforms can help you further optimize ad budget allocation for even better ROI in the future.

-3. Identifying and eliminating ad campaign fraud
+3. Identify and eliminate ad fraud

 Fraud surrounding click rates, viewability, and other vanity metrics are often talked about and easy to spot.
 However, even some of the higher-quality metrics that measure what really matters are subject to illicit traffic.